romland/itemLens/README.md

 The primary use is:
 `Do I have that, where the heck is it?` and `What does it do and why did I buy it?` [1]

+### Privacy & Data Ownership
+**All your data is completely yours and sits securely on your own device.** Your entire database runs from a single, portable SQLite file, and all photos/documents are saved directly into your local upload folder.
+There is no cloud telemetry, no forced accounts, and no vendor lock-in.

 I am no fan of data-entry, so adding new products/items should be as automated as possible (using any device).
 Most of the effort of making this app went into creating a pleasant and fast work-flow.
 To achieve this, Troves optionally uses various tools